janbiedermann/audiocodes_voip_phone/README.md

 In general its best to use the `FreeSWITCH` setting in the Web Administration `Voice Over IP -> Services`.

-#### Registration Failure when using outbound proxy

-Solution: set outbound proxy port to 0

 #### Calls breaking

 Solution: use only those codecs that the FreeSWITCH can accept